Repatriation and reburial of human remains: United Kingdom

-The skeleton of the "Irish Giant" Charles Byrne (1761–1783) was on public display in the Hunterian Museum, Glasgow despite it being Byrne's express wish to be buried at sea.
+The skeleton of the "Irish Giant" Charles Byrne (1761–1783) was on public display in the Hunterian Museum, London despite it being Byrne's express wish to be buried at sea.
 Author Hilary Mantel called in 2020 for his remains to be returned to Ireland.
 It was removed from public display as part of redevelopment work in the late 2010s early 2020s although Byrne’s skeleton was retained in the museum collection to allow for future research.